 See a list of Auto Mechanic Programs by Clicking Here!

-An automotive mechanics technology program will assist those wishing to learn the intricacies of automobiles and how to repair them.
-Courses are available in high schools, vocational schools, community colleges and private institutions.
-Though a degree, diploma, or certificate is not required to work on automobiles, those who pursue an education in the field will be better prepared in the work environment and for certification preparation.
-Programs in automotive mechanics technology prepare students with the skills necessary to perform basic, advanced and complex repairs in controlled settings where risk of failure does not adversely affect a customer.
+An auto mechanic degree program will assist those wishing to learn the intricacies of automobiles, automotive technology, mechanic certification, and how to repair vehicles.
+Courses are available in high schools, vocational schools, community colleges, trade schools, and various private institutions.
+Though a degree, diploma, or certificate is not required to work on automobiles, those who pursue an education in the field will be better prepared in the work environment as a professional automotive technician and equipped to become an ASE certified mechanic.
+Programs in automotive mechanics technology prepare students with the skills necessary to perform basic, advanced, and complex auto repairs in a controlled setting where risk of failure does not adversely affect a customer.